 Appeals Council

 If your decision was unfavorable, it can be appealed to the Appeals Council.
-Because an appeal at this level requires some legal knowledge, it is advisable to hire an attorney if you are not already represented.
+Because an appeal at this level requires some legal knowledge, it is advisable to hire a disability attorney if you are not already represented.
 The attorney may advise you that an appeal is not the best option and that it would be better to file a new claim.
 However, the decision to appeal is yours to make and you can file the appeal at your local social security office if you cannot find an attorney to handle the case.
 The Appeals Council decision can take up to a year or longer (although it may only take a few months).
 The most common outcomes are that the Appeals Council leaves the judge’s decision alone (this is similar to a denial) or the case may be sent back for a new hearing.

 Related Posts